min2ha/ukwa-site/content/target/56125/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Think Mrs May has problems?
-Corbyn's are just as bad

 Argues that Jeremy Corbyn facces a dilemma over Brexit.
 In his heart, he is wary of the EU — with a decades-long record of opposition to the Brussels-driven project for a European superstate.
 However, Mr Corbyn’s stance places him at odds with the majority of his party, particularly his Shadow Brexit Secretary Sir Keir Starmer.